 Myth #3: After receiving treatment for depression, you’re better forever.

 People around you could think that because you’ve struggled with depression once and recovered, you’re all better.
 Unfortunately, that’s not true.
 After you first experience depression, there’s a 50% chance you’ll have another depressive episode.
 After two episodes, your risk increases to 70%, and after 3, it’s 90%.
 Clinical depression is not like a common cold that comes and goes away.
 It’s a mental health condition that requires a lifetime of maintenance and understanding from loved ones.

 Myth #4: Medication is the only way to cope with depression.

-Antidepressant medication tends to be a first line of defense against depression because it’s simple and can be prescribed by most doctors.
+Antidepressant medication tends to be the first line of defense against depression because it’s simple and can be prescribed by most doctors.
 But there are other treatment options available!
-Cognitive behavioral therapy is considered the “gold standard” for talk therapy.
-Some studies show it’s a depression treatment that’s just as effective as medication, and has a more permanent effect.
+Cognitive-behavioral therapy is considered the “gold standard” for talk therapy.
+Some studies show it’s a depression treatment that’s just as effective as medication and has a more permanent effect.

 If TMS sounds right for you, Success TMS is a national provider with offices across the U.S. They specialize in getting insurance approval set up quickly, so you can start treatment right away.
 Call 855-943-3232 for more information.